Aliases for NCOA2 Gene

 GeneCards Summary for NCOA2 Gene

 NCOA2 (Nuclear Receptor Coactivator 2) is a Protein Coding gene.
-Diseases associated with NCOA2 include mesenchymal chondrosarcoma and indeterminate cell histiocytosis.
-Among its related pathways are Thyroid hormone signaling pathway and AHR Pathway (Qiagen).
-GO annotations related to this gene include chromatin binding and transcription factor binding.
+Diseases associated with NCOA2 include Mesenchymal Chondrosarcoma and Indeterminate Cell Histiocytosis.
+Among its related pathways are Organelle biogenesis and maintenance and Thyroid hormone signaling pathway.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription factor binding.
 An important paralog of this gene is NCOA3.

 UniProtKB/Swiss-Prot for NCOA2 Gene